 Budget treadmills usually come equipped with a manual incline, while owning a treadmill with any sort of incline is beneficial; a manual incline requires you to get off the machine and change the level manually.

 Power adjustable inclines can be adjusted by simply pressing a button on the monitor.
-There’s no interrupting your workout having to jump off the machine and change the inclination level in the middle of your workout.
+There’s no interrupting your workout having to jump off the machine and change the inclination level.

 Power-adjustable inclines are the gold standard for treadmills, and the ProForm 400i boasts a 0-10% power adjustable incline.
 Nice!